ihough/bibtools/README.md

 * `sheets2csv`: read papers from a Google Sheet, look up bibliographic details and abstracts, and write to `papers.csv`

 * `csv2sheets`: update a Google Sheet with bibliographic details and abstracts from `papers.csv`

+* `sheets2wordcloud`: read paper titles and abstracts from a Google Sheet and generate wordclouds

+* `csv2wordcloud`: read paper titles and abstracts from `papers.csv` and generate wordclouds

 * `sheets2bib`: read papers from a Google Sheet, look up bibtex records, and write to `references.bib`